GoalsStandard

 Key takeaways

-• 3After the peak, extended exhale (4:6) with eyes open and orientation to the room.
+• 3Grounding with eyes open and orientation to the room may be easier than focusing on breath.

 Why counted breathwork can hurt